-As of this writing, Apple’s Mac OS X 10.8 Mountain Lion’s rsync is at version 2.6, while rsync has had 3.0+ released for some time now.
-Luckily rsync 3.0+ has a reduced memory footprint and creates a chunked (bit-by-bit) “file list”, rather than waiting for the entire list to be made first and then beginning transfer.
+In Apple’s Mac OS X 10.8 Mountain Lion, 10.9 Mavericks and 10.10 Yosemite, rsync is at version 2.6, while rsync has had 3.0+ released for some time now.
+This is bad for performance reasons. rsync 3.0+ has a reduced memory footprint and creates a chunked (bit-by-bit) “file list”, rather than waiting for the entire list to be made first and then beginning transfer.
 This means moving to rsync 3.0+ will dramatically speed up the time before rsync begins its first transfer, e.g. fix the “building file list…” hang.

 They state this explicitly in rsync 3.0+ by saying “sending incremental file list” rather than rsync 2.6’s “building file list…”.